Day-to-day business runs more smoothly with a current Oregon operating agreement

 For LLCs, operating agreements help protect the limited liability status of the business.

 They also can be key in preventing or resolving misunderstandings or disagreements in the midst of day-to-day hustle and bustle.
-After all, often a business is founded with certain oral agreements and understandings between the key figures.
+After all, business founders often start with certain oral agreements and understandings between the key figures.
 The operating agreement sets out a clear, agreed record of those understandings.

 What should my Oregon business operating agreement include?

 A written operating agreement is a confidential document for owners and key management.
-It does not have to be filed with any government agency.
-In addition to digital backups, a hard copy should be kept in a secure location with your other foundational business documentation.
+You don’t have to file your agreement with any government agency.
+In addition to digital backups, store a hard copy in a secure location with your other foundational business documentation.

 Operating agreements don’t have to be thick books.
 Typically we’re talking about a document that’s no more than 20 pages long, drafted by your business law attorney.
 Here are some common things to include: